Broadland Futures Initiative

 Elected Members Forum

-The role of the Elected Members Forum (EMF) will be to provide a strategic steer, receive advice and recommendations, review progress and reach agreements based on financial, environmental and technical evidence presented by the Initiative Project Team.
+The role of the Elected Members Forum (EMF) is to provide a strategic steer, receive advice and recommendations, review progress and reach agreements based on financial, environmental and technical evidence presented by the Initiative Project Team.

 The EMF will take back conclusions and seek formal endorsement from our Local Authorities, before final adoption by our Regional Flood and Coastal Committee (RFCC).
 The EMF will comprise one appointed representative from each Local Authority within the Initiative study area with an interest in flood and coastal risk management.
 The Broads Authority is also represented by one of their appointed councillors.
 It is envisaged that the EMF will elect its own chair and will be serviced by the Broads Authority for secretariat purposes.